giuseppeporcelli/amazon-sagemaker-build-train-deploy/02_deploy/README.md

 ## Proceed to Module 3

 You have completed Module 2: Deploy the models.
-Please proceed to [Module 3: Create a complete pipeline](../03_workflow/README.md).
+Please proceed to [Module 3: Create a complete deployment pipeline](../03_workflow/README.md).